Hihaheho/Desk/docs/blog/0001-introduce.md

 - Finally I, as a founder of Hihaheho Studio, released the first demo of software called Desk.
 In this post, I introduce Desk.

+TODOs
+- [ ] Add a screenshot of Desk
+- [ ] Add a sample program of Desk-lang
+- [ ] Add a roadmap with target users
+- [ ] Add features of the first release

 ## TL;DR

-- Excel but game
+Desk is:
+- a reinvention of Excel to fascinate both hackers and gamers.
-- Smalltalk but functional and statically typed
+- a reinvention of Smalltalk environments but with a functional and statically typed language.

 ## Related buzzwords (actually I don't like buzzwords).